Faresalghazy/PiCa/README.md

 # Configuring the software
 First, clone or download this repository as a .zip.
-Second, unpack it and note the location , we will assume it is on your Desktop
+Second, unpack it and note the location of the repository, we will assume it is on your home folder.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMDIxMTgwOF19
+eyJoaXN0b3J5IjpbLTE1MDM2NzE4NzVdfQ==
 -->